srdtrk/cw-ica-controller/e2e/Readme.md

 The e2e tests are built using the [interchaintest](https://github.com/strangelove-ventures/interchaintest) library by Strangelove.
 It runs multiple docker container validators, and lets you test IBC enabled smart contracts.

+These end to end tests are designed to run in the ci, but you can also run them locally.

 ## Running the tests locally

+The end to end tests are currently split into two parts:

+### ICA Contract Tests

+These tests are designed to test the ICA contract itself and its interaction with the relayer.

 All contract tests are located in `interchaintest/contract_test.go` file.
 Currently, there are four tests in this file: